 AJS 115 Criminal Procedures /3 cr. hrs./3 periods (3 lec.)
-Prerequisite(s): None.

 Overview of the system used in the U.S. to administer criminal cases.
 Includes implications for civil rights, the police process, the prosecuting attorney, the defense attorney, courts, grand jury, trial jury, coroner-medical examiner, judicial process, and the trial, and its aftermath.